accuknox/help/docs/integrations/google-iac.md

+---
+title: Google Cloud IaC Scan
+description: Integrate AccuKnox into a Google Cloud Build pipeline to identify and remediate vulnerabilities in Infrastructure as Code (IaC).
+This guide demonstrates how to identify configuration vulnerabilities in your IaC templates and send the results to AccuKnox for analysis and remediation.
+---

 To illustrate the advantages of integrating AccuKnox into a CI/CD pipeline using Google Cloud Build to improve security, let's take a specific scenario involving infrastructure-as-code (IaC) configurations with known misconfigurations.
 By adding AccuKnox scanning to the pipeline, we can detect and address these security issues before deploying the infrastructure.

 ## **Pre-requisite**